 Coming up with fresh salad ideas used to be such a struggle for me.
 I'm not one of those creative chef types who can throw together brilliant and innovative dishes on a whim.
 I'm a busy mom, and my main goal in the kitchen is to get in and out as quickly as possible — preferably with a healthy meal.
 I've recently developed a system that works great, so I've been sharing weekly healthy salad ideas to inspire others to eat better.
-Today's share is a chicken & avocado salad.
+Today's share is a hearty chicken and avocado salad.

 Since I exercise frequently, I try to consume the recommended daily amount of protein my body needs to aid in muscle development.
 Our bodies don't store proteins the way they do fat, so we need to maintain a steady daily source of it.
 However, I rarely get enough in my diet — even when I'm trying — simply because I find it difficult to eat meat (a prime source of protein) with every meal.

 Rinse the spinach leaves well and add them to 2 salad bowls.
 Divide the shredded chicken evenly amongst both bowls, then split the cranberries and cashews and add to each bowl.
 Cut a small avocado into strips and place those atop the salad.
 If you're a bacon fan, you can add bacon as a topper.
-If not, just leave it off, like so:

 Because I enjoy the combo of sweet + salty, this salad totally hits the spot with me.
 The sweetness comes into play with the honey roasted cashews and the cranberries.
 I should probably note that I've also made this with honey coated pecans in place of the cashews — and I may prefer it that way!
 (I didn't have any in my pantry when I took these photos, or I would've used them!)

-Check out this quick little quiz to see if you know the difference between common facts and myths about protein, and remember that 10-35% of your daily diet should come from protein — depending on your activity level.
+Remember that 10-35% of your daily diet should come from protein — depending on your activity level.
 Have a happy and healthy week!